almossawi/badarguments/extras/content/posts/main/index.md

 ### 7. Language that tells you how to think about yourself

 Language is perhaps most harmful on an individual level when it burrows into our sense of self-worth.
 In doing so, it directly impacts our relationship with ourselves.
 Language can deny to a group that they ever had a history or that they somehow exist outside of history.
 If you think you have nothing to be proud of, it's not impossible that you'll end up feeling dislocated, dispirited, and disenfranchised.
+On the flip side, language can give you the sense that you've peaked, either as an individual or as a social group, and therefore have no more room to grow.

+In a talk by a Silicon Valley venture capitalist at an event in London, we hear this line about the implications of labeling countries as developing or developed

+"This developing-developed dichotomy, while pro-globalization is also anti-technological because it tells us that we are the part of the world that is developed, that is done, that is finished, where nothing new is going to happen, that's stagnant, where we can expect nothing to change, where we can expect the younger generation to do no better than their parents."

+We find that same insinuation in certain intellectual or religious circles where seminal books are deemed beyond reproach by virtue of calling them something to the effect of "fully authentic".
+In the former case, at the very least, we find that such a naming results in closing the gate of intellectual curiosity, leading to stagnating and perhaps even declining institutions.

 In _Eat, Pray, Love_, we find the line